DevExpress/devextreme-documentation/concepts/05 UI Components/TagBox/00 Getting Started with TagBox/00 Getting Started with TagBox.md

 <div class="simulator-desktop-container" data-view="/Content/Applications/22_1/GettingStartedWith/TagBox/index.html, /Content/Applications/22_1/GettingStartedWith/TagBox/index.js, /Content/Applications/22_1/GettingStartedWith/TagBox/index.css"></div>

-Each section in this tutorial covers a single configuration step.
+Each section in this tutorial describes a single configuration step.
 You can also find the full code in the following GitHub repository: <a href="https://github.com/DevExpress-Examples/getting-started-with-tagbox" target="_blank">getting-started-with-tagbox</a>.

 [tags] dxtagbox